sohaibdaoudi/V2G_TS_Project/README.md

    ```

 6. **Access the application:**
-   Open your browser and navigate to `http://localhost:8501`
+   It will run automatically.
+If not, open your browser and navigate to `http://localhost:8501`

 ## Acknowledgements